SangeethaSan21/AIPersonalizedLearningPlatform/README.md

 # 🎓 AI Personalized Learning Platform

-An intelligent web-based learning platform that generates personalized roadmaps, quizzes, and resources for any topic — powered by **Groq AI (LLaMA 3.3 70B)**.
+An intelligent web-based learning platform that generates personalized roadmaps, quizzes, and resources for any topic .

 ---